richardmleggett/MARTi/docs/source/installation.rst

 Make sure you've read the :ref:`intro` and know whether you are installing MARTi in a local configuration (analysis performed on a laptop/desktop) or an HPC configuration (analysis performed on an HPC Cluster).

+Both components are contained within a single GitHub repository.
 You need to copy the MARTi software onto any computer that will be running the MARTi Engine (back-end) or the MARTi GUI (web server).
 If running in local mode, this will be the same computer.
 If running in an HPC mode, you will copy the software on to the cluster and also onto the computer where you will be running the web server for the GUI.
+For simplicity, it is not necessary to separate the Engine from the GUI for installation purposes.

 Prerequisites
 -------------